techie-joe/core/README.md

     @import "{{ site.theme }}";
     ```

-3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line
+3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line.

 *Note: If you'd like to change the template's Sass variables, you must set new values before the `@import` line in your stylesheet.*